-Second, Champollion assigns to the singular donkey pronoun a meaning that tests the outputs of its local update for uniformity across a certain index.
-For instance, in the sentence Every farmer who owns a^d donkey beats it_d , the pronoun will be in charge of inspecting whether the discourse referent associated with the subject of the predicate beats - which will in each distributive cycle refer to some particular donkey-owning farmer - behaves uniformly with respect to the values stored in the discourse referent d - which will pick out all of the donkeys owned by whoever the particular farmer of the moment is.
-In other words, when considering Farmer John, it_d will test the incoming sets of assignments to see whether John either beats all/none of the donkeys injected by the maximal a^d .
+Second, Champollion 2016 assigns to the singular donkey pronoun a meaning that tests the outputs of its local update for uniformity with respect to a certain discourse referent.
+For instance, in the sentence Every^f farmer who owns a^d donkey beats it_d , the pronoun will be in charge of inspecting whether the discourse referent f associated with the subject of the predicate beats - which will in each distributive cycle refer to some particular donkey-owning farmer - behaves uniformly with respect to the values stored in the discourse referent d - which will pick out all of the donkeys owned by whoever the particular farmer of the moment is.
+In other words, when considering farmer John, it_d will test the incoming sets of assignments to make sure that John beats either all or none of the donkeys injected by the maximal a^d .

 To make this work, the pronoun must take scope over the predicate that it uses as the basis of its uniformity test.
-In the presence of scope islands, this leads to both under- and over-generation issues.
-16 Consider the sentence in (57):
+In the presence of scope islands, this leads to both under- and over-generation issues.21 Consider the sentence in (55):

-(57) Every girl who brought a^d backpack got in a fight with somebody who insulted it_d.
+(55) Every student who brought a^d backpack got in a fight with somebody who insulted it_d .

-Its \forall -reading, for example, is true just in case every girl defended the honor of each of her backpacks.
+Its \forall -reading, for example, is true just in case every student x defended the honor of each of x's backpacks.
 The property that it_d would need to test for uniformity in this case is the entire nuclear scope of the quantifier: the property of getting in a fight with somebody who insulted d.
-But since the pronoun is embedded in the relative clause island, it cannot scope high enough to see all of this information.
+But since the pronoun is embedded in the relative clause island, it cannot take scope high enough to see all of this information.
 This is the undergeneration worry.
-The overgeneration worry is that instead, the pronoun can scope just within the relative clause.
-But (57) has no reading which would correspond to the truth conditions obtained by throwing an error just in those cases where girls' behaviors are mixed with respect to whether they were insulted; all of its readings ought to depend on whether girls are mixed with respect to whether they got in fights with their insulters.
+The overgeneration worry is that instead, the pronoun can take scope just within the relative clause.
+But (55) has no reading which would correspond to the truth conditions obtained by throwing an error just in those cases where students' behaviors are mixed with respect to whether they were insulted; all of its readings ought to depend on whether students are mixed with respect to whether they got in fights with their insulters.